-IV.
-How We Need to Raise Taxes
+III.Why We Need to Raise Taxes Now

 - A. Many people are perplexed at the fact that we are considering sizeable tax increases this year, when we passed a tax reduction program last year that was supposed to restore certainty to the tax laws.
 The budget deficit problem is one major reason for the shift, of course: but many of the revenue options we are talking about are needed irrespective of the deficit problem.
 They are needed in the interest of fairness, simplicity, and economic efficiency. - B. We can get more revenue out of the present tax code.
-By improving compliance-which has dropped off in recent years because of inflation, high marginal rates, and the proliferation of special tax privileges-we can raise about \$20 billion over three years.
-By cutting back on the inefficient tax leasing provision, we can raise a few more billion.
-And there are many other loopholes and preferences that no longer serve an important purpose, and which should be cut back or eliminated: tax breaks for self-employed pension savings, industrial development bonds, and insurance industry loopholes. - C. There is a consensus that we should concentrate on improving our tax laws before we slap on new taxes.
-This is the approach the Reagan Administration has taken in proposing revenue options.
-Everyone must pay fair share of tax: it is hard to justify new taxes, or cutting back the tax cut for working people, while we continue to let special exceptions turn our tax base into swiss cheese.
+By improving compliance--which has dropped off in recent years because of inflation, high marginal rates, and the proliferation of special tax privileges--we can raise about \$20 billion over three years.
+By cutting back on the inefficient tax leasing provision, we can raise a few more that no longer serve an important purpose, and which should be cut back or eliminated: tax breaks for self-employed pension savings, industrial development bonds, and insurance industry loopholes. - C. There is a consensus that we should concentrate on improving our tax laws before we slap on new taxes.
+This is the